Bryce Brown: Buffalo Bills

 On May 10, 2014, Brown was traded to the Buffalo Bills.
 The trade sent Brown and the Eagles 2014 7th round pick for the Bills 2015 4th round pick and 2014 7th round pick.
 On September 15, 2015, the Bills released Brown.

 Seattle Seahawks

 On October 27, 2015, Brown signed with the Seattle Seahawks.
 He spent the remainder of the 2015 season with the team.

 Personal life

-Bryce married his wife Morgan Brown on March 8, 2013.
+Bryce met his wife, Morgan, at The University of Tennessee.
+The two married on March 8, 2013, in Fiji.
 The couple has two sons together, Beckham and Leighton Brown.
 His brother Arthur Brown, Jr, also played in the NFL and his uncle Lawrence Pete is a former Detroit Lions player.

-His older brother Arthur is a former five-star linebacker recruit who played at Kansas State University and played for the Baltimore Ravens from 2013-2016.
+His older brother Arthur is a former five-star linebacker recruit who played at Kansas State University and played for the Baltimore Ravens from 2013–2016.
 According to Jeremy Crabtree of Rivals.com, the Browns were the first brothers ever to be both ranked five-star recruits.